CNN on `Top': In Search of Scalable & Lightweight Image-based Jet Taggers: Methodology

 Standardization of input data has become common in ML, as it has been found to improve the performance of generic neural networks.
 We perform this standardization by creating a `mean' and a `standard deviation' image using a large number of random samples from the dataset.
 We respectively subtract from and divide every sample by the values of these arrays.
 This clearly isolates a fairly circular region in the $\Delta\eta-\Delta\phi$ plane containing the bulk of the jet structure (see Figs (\ref{fig:topjetstandard}) and (\ref{fig:qcdjetstandard}) ).
-During some preliminary runs, it has been consistently observed that using images where the central region covers most of the image field yields better classification performance.
-Thus, we apply a center-crop to the $32\times 32$ images, making them $28\times 28$ (see Figs (\ref{fig:topjet32c28}) and (\ref{fig:qcdjet32c28}) ).
+Thus, we apply a center-crop to the $35\times 35$ images, making them $28\times 28$ ($R\sim 0.96$, see Figs (\ref{fig:topjet32c28}) and (\ref{fig:qcdjet32c28}) ).
 A similar size of the central region is obtained for the $40\times 40$ images when they are cropped to $32\times 32$ (see Fig.s (\ref{fig:topjet40c32}) and (\ref{fig:qcdjet40c32}) ).
-We keep more of the field of images than is usual practice in the community, where final images are generally cropped to $R=0.8$ \cite{Kasieczka:2017nvn,Kasieczka:2019dbj,Macaluso:2018tck}.
-Our crops vary within $0.96\leq R \leq 1.05$.